BowlerHatLLC/dts2as/README.md

 # dts2as

+*Note: This project is no longer under active development.*

 A command line utility that converts TypeScript definitions (d.ts files) to ActionScript classes and interfaces and generates a SWC file.
 Use these SWCs with Apache FlexJS for strict compile-time type checking, as if the JavaScript library were written in ActionScript.
 You can add the SWCs to IDEs, like [Visual Studio Code](https://nextgenactionscript.com/vscode/), Flash Builder, or IntelliJ IDEA, and you'll get helpful code suggestions as you type.

 ## Installation